anwala/teaching-web-science/fall-2023/syllabus.md

 ### Assignment Types

-I will post all assignments on our the [DATA 440-02 Github repo](https://github.com/anwala/teaching-web-science/tree/main/fall-2023/homework).
-Usually the new repo will only contain a `README.md` file with the assignment instructions.
-For some assignments, the repo may also contain data files needed to complete the assignment.
-Your grade in this class will be based on the following components:
+I will post all assignments on the [DATA 440-02 Github repo](https://github.com/anwala/teaching-web-science/tree/main/fall-2023/homework).
+Each HW directory would contain a `README.md` file with the assignment instructions.
+Some assignments may also contain data files needed to complete the assignment.
+Your grade in this class would be based on the following components:

 **Homework (HW)** - **90** points + **5** extra-credit points